All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Human Calcitonin Levels Do Not Rise

 In rats, GLP-1 medications cause calcitonin levels to increase, which is a sign that C-cells are being stimulated.
-In humans taking semaglutide, calcitonin levels do not rise.
+In humans taking semaglutide, calcitonin levels don't rise.
 This has been measured carefully in thousands of patients across many studies, and the results are consistent: no calcitonin increase means no C-cell stimulation.

 Humans Have Fewer C-Cells